michaelweiss/kano/README.md

 Next, use the "Take a survey" link to connect to the Survey app.
 Share this survey link with your users and ask them to complete the survey questions.

 Once you have some survey data, you can produce a Kano model in the Kano app.
 If the survey name is not already set, enter the name of the survey to load it.
 To update an existing Kano model as you add survey data, click the "Refresh" button.

+# Credits
+The design of the app was inspired by existing apps and products, in particular [kanochart.com](http://kanochart.com).